ryo-s2000/CV/src/cv.md

 ### EISYS, Inc.
 Feb 2020 - Mar 2022

-- Create web application called zowa(https://zowa.app/)
+- Created a web application called zowa(https://zowa.app/)
   - Mainly responsible for creating CMS and Admin
-  - Create CI/CD pipeline using CodePipeline, CodeBuild, CodeDeploy
+  - Created a CI/CD pipeline using CodePipeline, CodeBuild, CodeDeploy
-  - Create frontend using Vue.js
+  - Created a frontend using Vue.js

 Experience of machine learning
-- Create review evaluation system and MLOps Pipeline using Python, BERT and SageMaker
+- Create a review evaluation system and MLOps Pipeline using Python, BERT and SageMaker
   - I organized the requirements through interviews with the review judging team
   - I did an analysis of review data to gain insight
   - Created an algorithm to recognize whether or not a review can be published
   - Created a MLOps pipeline so that the evaluation model can be updated simply by pushing to github.
-- Created recommendation algorithms using Python
+- Created a recommendation algorithms using Python
-  - Created recommendation algorithms and tested which model was best
+  - Created a recommendation algorithms and tested which model was best
   - Made materials to explain to managers

 Team Lead of backend API team